olivaresvinales/olivaresvinales.github.io/README.md

 **About me**

-I am a PhD student at University of Rochester advised by Juan Rivera-Letelier.
+I am a PhD student at University of Rochester advised by [Juan Rivera-Letelier](http://rivera-letelier.org/).
 My research interests lie in the areas of dynamical systems and ergodic theory.

+## Research

+**Preprints and Publications**

+1.Invariant measures for interval maps without Lyapunov exponents.() *Ergodic Theory and Dynamical Systems, 2021*